USS Mohican (SP-117): US Navy

 On 23 August 1918, SP-117 took on board an air observation balloon and aviators and began observation kite balloon duty at the entrance to New York Harbor and Ambrose Channel.
 She remained on this duty through 25 November 1918 and then, following repairs, departed on 14 December 1918 to assume guard boat and kite balloon duty at Gravesend Bay, Long Island, New York.

 Decommissioned

 SP-117 ceased operations on 17 January 1919 and on 15 February 1919 was decommissioned at Tebo's Yacht Basin at Brooklyn, New York.
 The Navy returned her to her owner on 17 February 1919.

+In 1925 Lloyd's Register of Yachts listed her under the ownership of the Montreal industrialist and banker Sir Charles Blair Gordon, who sold her the same year to H. D. Walbridge of New York, for whom she became Walucia II; after passing through further hands as Apache and, once more, Norseman, she was bought back by Gordon in 1931, registered at Glasgow, and kept by him for cruising on the west coast of Scotland until his death in 1939.